The Hills (song): Eminem remix music video

+Live performances

+"The Hills" was performed live for the first time during the Weeknd's set, on April 11, 2015, at the Coachella Valley Music and Arts Festival.

+Other versions

 On October 10, 2015, two remixes of the song were released online.
-One featured American rapper Eminem and the other featured Trinidadian-American rapper Nicki Minaj.
+One featured American rapper Eminem and the other featured American rapper Nicki Minaj.
 The remix by Minaj was performed on Saturday Night Live along with the Weeknd.
 The Eminem remix was a personal request from Tesfaye, and a virtual music video was released for it.
 American rapper Lil Wayne remixed the song for his mixtape No Ceilings 2.

 On August 9, 2016, a remix was released by the Belgian DJ duo, Dimitri Vegas & Like Mike, as one of the free downloads of their "Summer of Madness" tracks.
 Another remix was released on Tesfaye's YouTube channel by RL Grime.

-Music video

-The music video for "The Hills" was directed by Grant Singer.
-It was uploaded to YouTube on May 27, 2015.
-As of April 1, 2022, the video has been viewed over 1.8 billion times.
-The video begins showing a wrecked car that has flipped over, and the reason it flipped is unknown.
-The Weeknd is seen crawling out of the car before helping two women to get out.
-As the song progresses, the Weeknd is seen walking by himself down South June Street in Los Angeles, and at the beginning of the second chorus, the wrecked car explodes behind him.
-He occasionally is pushed repeatedly by one of the women from the car.
-At the end of the song, he enters an abandoned mansion, and goes upstairs to a room illuminated with red light.
-A man holding an apple sits waiting for him, next to two other women, and the video cuts to black.

-The man from inside the mansion is Rick Wilder, who also appears in both the "Can't Feel My Face" and "Tell Your Friends" music videos.